inabikarilibrary/inalib/inapedia/players/french/nayth.md

 He is also known for being easily titled in-game, with the most notable incident being his infamous rage quit at the 2021 World Cup Finals.

+nayth's signature character is Shuu (his previous username's namesake), having used him even in Vanilla.

 ## Achievements

 | Date | Place | Tournament | Tier |